 All materials shall be protected during fabrication, shipment, and installation to prevent damage to the finished work from other trades.

 To avoid lasting deformation of the Truform™ Profiles components when exposed to temperature and humidity extremes, store this material at or near room temperature.
-Allow a minimum of 48 hours for the product to adjust to internal room temperature and humidity conditions before installing the Truform™ Profiles
+Allow a minimum of 48 hours for the product to adjust to internal room temperature and humidity conditions before installing the Truform™ Profiles.

 Store Truform™ Profiles inside a well-ventilated area, away from uncured concrete and masonry, and protected from the weather, moisture, soiling, abrasion, extreme temperatures, and humidity.